POLSEAN/XTDML/README.md

   3. The **hybrid approach** uses *original data* and requires that the user specifies the transformation (wg or fd; default ```model = "wg"```).

 > [!WARNING]
-> New version of `XTDML` package contains Model RMSE, RMSE of l nuisance parameter, and RMSE of r nuisance parameter.
-Currently working on `XTDML` for IV estimation.
+> New version of `XTDML` package contains Model RMSE and RMSE of the nuisance parameters.
+We are currently working on `XTDML` for IV estimation (soon available), where tests for weak IV will be made available.

 ## Installing the package from GitHub
 The current version can be installed via devtools: